 The height of this keyboard is completely perfect, not too tall and not too short compared to Royal Kludge RK61 and Motospeed CK61.

 Replacing the keycaps and switch is really easy for this keyboard.
 However, since Geek GK61 uses a Gateron optical switch, therefore, no other switches will fit on this keyboard beside an optical key switches

 The Gateron Red Optical Switch uses an infrared sensor to register your keystroke instead of a metal contact which is common to most mechanical switches.

-By this process it provides much faster response time since the stem on the switch will only block the infrared sensor and doesn’t require to contact any surface or metal like the mechanical switch.
+This process provides a much faster response time since the stem on the switch will only block the infrared sensor and doesn’t require to contact with any surface or metal like the mechanical switch.